psychemedia/middle-english-romances/sir-isumbras.md

 The soudan beheld that lady there,
 Him thought an angel that she were,
 Comen a-down from heaven:
-" Man!
+"Man!
 I will give thee gold and fee,
 <* An thou that woman will sellen me,
-" More than thou can *neven*. `[Name.]`
+"More than thou can *neven*. `[Name.]`
 "I will thee given an hundred pound
-" Of pennies that ben whole and round,
+"Of pennies that ben whole and round,
-" And rich robes seven:
+"And rich robes seven:
-" She shall be queen of my land;
+"She shall be queen of my land;
-" And all men bow unto her hand;
+"And all men bow unto her hand;
-" And none withstand her *Steven*." `[Voice.]`
+"And none withstand her *Steven*." `[Voice.]`
 Sir Isumbras said, " Nay!
-" My wife I will nought seli away,
+"My wife I will nought seli away,
-" Though ye me for her sloo!
+"Though ye me for her sloo!
-" I wedded her in Godis lay,
+"I wedded her in Godis lay,
 "To hold her to mine ending day,
-" Both for weal and wo."
+"Both for weal and wo."

 It evidently would require no small share of casuistry to construe this declaration into an acceptance of the bargain; but the Saracens, having heard the offer of their sovereign, deliberately counted out the stipulated sum on the mantle of Sir Isumbras; took possession of the lady; carried the knight with his infant son on shore; beat him till he was scarcely able to move; and then returned for further orders.